telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 Using this functionality a different "fiware-servicepath" can be assigned to every entity type.

-Note that the previous example is incomplete because does not change the type`s value, so to avoid using the name mappings to modify the unique field value of `type` attribute, it is required the use of [ngsi patching functionality](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#ngsi-payload-patching).
+Note that the previous example is incomplete because does not change the type's value, so to avoid using the name mappings to modify the unique field value of `type` attribute, it is required the use of [ngsi patching functionality](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#ngsi-payload-patching).

 An example of the whole subscription: